Try Premium+ free for 7 days. Sign up and start learning now.

 Make sure that you’re using the correct position when playing different chords on the ukulele.
-This way you can build muscle memory and make recalling the correct fingering to the chords much easier.
+This way you can build muscle memory and make recalling the correct fingering of the chords much easier.
 Practicing your fingers and building muscle memory will also make chord transitions from one chord to the next smoother as well.

-When tuned to the standard ukulele tuning, the strings of a ukulele are
+When tuned to the standard ukulele tuning, the strings of a ukulele are:

-G (the thickest string closest to you)
+G (the string closest to you)

 A (the bottom string)

-When reading ukulele chord diagrams and chord charts, take notice which strings are played open and which shouldn’t be played at all.
+When reading ukulele chord diagrams and chord charts, notice which strings are played open and which shouldn’t be played at all.
 Use the chord chart and its numbers to see which fret should be fingered and what finger to use.

 Unleash your inner musician with Yousician.
 We offer thousands of songs, exercises, and teacher-crafted lessons all in one app.
 Learn more